NnaemekaAlgorithim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script would give the execute right to the hello file using chmod command.

 ## 6-multiple_permissions
- This script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+ This is the script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+The permissions where specified using symbolic mode.